jos-felipe/netpractice/README.md

 - [CIDR]
 - [Broadcast Address]

-## Concept
+## Concepts

 ### Configuration
-1. Client ip do not overlap to other
+1. Client IP address must not overlap to other
-2. Switch need to connect client in same subnet
+2. Switch can only connect clients in same subnet
-3. Router can connect between subnet
+3. Router can connect between subnets
-4. route table is configured from source ip to destination with CIDR (0.0.0.0/0)
+4. Route table is configured from source to destination IP address using CIDR notation (0.0.0.0/0)
-5. Private ip do not access internet
+5. Private IP address can't access the internet
     - from `10.0.0.0` to `10.255.255.255`
     - from `172.16.0.0` to `172.31.255.255`
     - from `192.168.0.0` to `192.168.255.255`
-6. Do not set local ip
+6. Local IP address must no be used by physical interfaces
     - from `127.0.0.1` to `127.255.255.254`

 ### Step to solve problem